 Be sure to water this one weekly though!
 It doesn’t like to dry out.
 If the leaves look a little droopy, it likely just needs some water!
 Check the soil – if it’s dry, give it some water and it’ll perk up in no time.

-This plant doesn’t grow super fast so you don’t have to worry about it getting overcrowded quickly.
+This houseplant doesn’t grow super fast so you don’t have to worry about it getting overcrowded quickly.

 The Chinese Money Plant is growing in popularity because of it’s fun round leaves and the fact that it sprouts so many babies, making it a great gift!